x86-64/frozen/README.md

 Capabilities
 -------------

-* Fuse filesystem for input and ouput
+* Fuse filesystem for input and output
 * Storage in memory or file
 * Memory caches
 * Indexes, lookup tables